drashland/website-v2/docs/sinco/v4.x/2_tutorials/3_page/5_custom_assertions.md

 The method it provides is:

-- `assertNoConsoleErrors` - This method will check the developer console for any errors, and if there are, the browser resources will be closed (so you don't have to do it), and an assertion error will be thrown, where the error message will contain a list of errors in the console.
+- `assertNoConsoleErrors` - This method will check the developer console for any errors, and if errors exist, the browser resources will be closed (so you don't have to do it), and an assertion error will be thrown, where the error message will contain a list of errors in the console.
 Example errors could be:
   - An error when a favicon was not found (failed requests eg 404, 500)
   - An error with a JavaScript file (such as a Vue component has thrown an error during render) You can also pass in an exclusion list to ignore specific